abmgis/abmgis/YouTube_Movies.md

 # YouTube Movies of Models

-This file includes the accompanying resources for the chatper.
+This file includes the accompanying resources for the chatpers.
 For full book details, see: [http://www.abmgis.org/](http://www.abmgis.org/).

 ## Introduction